 Next up was Pink Elephant Antiques.
 It was HUGE!
 Surprisingly, we didn’t find anything we couldn’t live without inside the shop, but the outside was awesome!
 We grabbed some ice cream which kind of saved my life and explored their outdoor treasures!
 They also own a Harley Davidson muffler man!

-After driving past the Bel-Air drive-in sign, we made a quick U-turn so I could go back and photograph it!
+After driving too fast past the Bel-Air drive-in sign, we made a quick U-turn so I could go back and photograph it!

-As I was photographing this Bel-Air drive-in sign, a man pulled over and told me that if I like neon, we should stop at Luna Cafe down the street.
+As I was photographing the Bel-Air drive-in sign, a man pulled over and told me that if I like neon, we should stop at Luna Cafe down the street.
 So we did!

 Wow the place was charmingly … run-down and was full of characters.
 We had a drink at the bar and chatted with the bartender and a couple of regulars about Route 66.
 Then there was a shift change and a new, younger bartender came in named Tiffany.
 The old bartender was still behind the bar serving drinks and Tiffany was prepping for her shift.
 A customer came up and was telling Tiffany what he wanted (I think it was 2 Buds and a Screwdriver) and the old bartender asked if he wanted her to make it or if he wanted to wait for Tiffany.
 He told her, “Well, I’m going to tip Tiffany.”